 Preferences in the Install and Update and in Uninstall sections work exactly the same as in Visual Studio package manager:

-Managing NuGet caches
+Manage NuGet caches

-NuGet caches all downloaded packages to make them available when there is no Internet connection and to prevent multiple downloads of the same package.
+NuGet caches all downloaded packages to make them available when there is no internet connection and to prevent multiple downloads of the same package.

 With Rider, you can view locations of NuGet caches and clear selected locations in the Folders tab of the NuGet window.
 Clearing NuGet caches is safe, it does not affect packages installed in your projects.